dahoum/Nursery/Cooperative/README.md

 ...

 ### Precedence

+The Precedence Rule is a key and a complex rule w/ several goals:

+* protection of work and ideas of earlier members from hostile takeover by members, who have joined later
+* formexample the founders of the cooperative have precedence and the people who have concieved an idea have precedence

+The complexity of the Precedence Rule is that it should not create legacy structures, which hinder progress, as these can lead to the death of the creativity and of the organisation altogether.

+Thus, the Precedence Rule should only apply to own ideas, should not give blocking power over new ideas and their initiation and realisation.
+Such Rules are called Balancing Rules.

 All new peoposals are given to eimployees, initiatives and partners in order of precedence, who have first right of refusal.